robertokoba7/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 All of the following files are programs written in C:

-Filename	Description
+Filename	Description\n
-0-reset_to_98.c	Takes a pointer to an int as parameter and updates the value it points to 98 1-swap.c	Swaps the values of two integers
+0-reset_to_98.c	Takes a pointer to an int as parameter and updates the value it points to 98\n 1-swap.c	Swaps the values of two integers
 2-strlen.c	Returns the length of a string
 3-puts.c	Prints a string to stdout